2lotraugutt/valeance/README.md

 Opinionated features like dynamic scripting, dedicated executables, and vanilla game mechanics are all expected to be built as optional plugins.
 This level of modularity is desirable for those looking to build highly custom experiences in Minecraft such as minigame servers.

-⚠️ **Valence is still early in development with many features unimplemented or incomplete.
-Expect to encounter bugs, limitations, and breaking changes.**

 # Goals